fahad-qureshi786/fahad-qureshi786/README.md

             Ethereum Smart Contract Developer
             IPFS
             Sanity
+            Solidity
-            Opensea
+            Opensea Markeetplace NFT Minting
             Standard ERC-721 for NFT
-            DAPs development with React Js and Next.js 👉	Front End
+            DAPs development with React Js and Next.js with ETH and more other currencies 👉	Front End
             HTML5
             CSS ======> SASS Framework